Loading...

 This is why acting quickly matters.
 Through Disaster Recovery, we bill you directly so emergency board-up begins immediately — you do not need to wait for insurer approval to fulfil your duty to mitigate.
 Your contractor documents the storm damage before boarding up, providing full claims documentation including photos, scope of works, and a written assessment to support your insurance reimbursement.

 After the emergency make-safe (including board-up), your contractor provides a formal contract with terms and conditions for the full repair and restoration scope.
-Payment plans are available through Blue Fire Finance to help manage costs while you await your insurance outcome.
+Payment plans are available through Equipped Commercial Finance to help manage costs while you await your insurance outcome.

 Thorough documentation before any make-safe work begins is essential for your insurance claim.
 Once a property is boarded up, the original damage is concealed — so capturing evidence beforehand is critical.